-The Piano Player, Issue #47 -- Piano Practice Tips for a Performance
+The Piano Player Newsletter, Issue #65 Piano Practice Tips

 Tips & Tools for Piano Players

-If you like this E-zine, please do share it with your piano playing friends!:) Or, if a friend DID forward this to you and if you like what you read, make sure to subscribe (and pick up your gift) by visiting
+If you like this newsletter, please share it with your piano-playing friends.
+Or, if a friend forwarded this to you, and if you like what you read, make sure to subscribe (and pick up your gift) by visiting

 In This Issue:

 Piano Practice Tips and TechniquesPiano practice is A and O for learning to play.
 So improving your practice routine is excellent for getting better and faster results.

 In today's newsletter, you'll get tips on how to practice with your brain, how much time to practice daily, how to use interleaved piano practice and more.

 You will also get a beautiful, calming piano piece to practice, as well as a guide on how to.

 Effective Piano Practice RoutineDeveloping an effective piano practice routine saves time and helps you have more fun and enjoy your practice.

 The interleaved practice seems (and is) random, and random is not efficient, or is it?